vsrinivas/fuchsia/development/api/c.md

 C allows for function `with_empty_parameter_lists()`, which are distinct from `functions_that_take(void)`.
-The first means "take any number and type of paramaters", while the second means "take zero parameters".
+The first means "take any number and type of parameters", while the second means "take zero parameters".
 We ban the empty parameter list for being too dangerous.

 ### Flexible Array Members